stac-utils/stac-node-validator/README.md

 ## Usage

+- Validate all examples in the STAC spec repo: `npm test`
 - Validate a single file: `npm test -- /path/to/your/file.json`
 - Validate multiple files: `npm test -- /path/to/your/catalog.json /path/to/your/item.json`